for State Government

 PolicyArchive is an open-access, digital archive of non-partisan public policy research.
 It houses summaries and full text reports from think tanks, universities, government agencies, and foundations.
 PolicyArchive is a project of the non-profit Center for Governmental Studies (CGS) in partnership with the Indianapolis University Purdue University Indianapolis (IUPUI) University Library and support from major U.S. charitable foundations.

-ProQuest Digital Microfilm™ features recent microfilmed newspapers – cover-to-cover and in full-image for online viewing and retrieval including the Los Angeles Times-Record Edition, Sacramento Bee, San Jose Mercury News and the San Francisco Examiner.
+ProQuest Digital Microfilm™ features recent microfilmed newspapers – cover-to-cover and in full-image for online viewing and retrieval including the Los Angeles Times-Record Edition, Oakland Tribune, San Jose Mercury News and the San Francisco Examiner.
 (Limited to onsite use at the California State Library in Sacramento and the Sutro Library in San Francisco.)
 Note: Browser capability limited to Microsoft Internet Explorer.

 The Psychology & Behavioral Sciences Collection™ includes journal citations and full text articles on the topics of emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.